A GUIDE TO THE PURCHASE & OWNERSHIP

 With this background in mind I developed a personal breeding ethic based on the analogy of the 4 legged table ... a solid table has four equally strong legs; a solid breeding program ensures 4 equally strong legs (the legs being health, conformation, temperament, and working ability).
 Many people say things like ‘do not buy a show dog if you want to hunt’ or ‘do not buy a hunting dog for a pet’.
 This attitude will eventually ruin and split our breed as it has many others before.
 A well bred Vizsla (bred by a caring, ethical breeder who carefully studies the dogs they plan to breed and their relatives and raises the pups with knowledge and care) will not turn out every dog to fit the table analogy perfectly but the litters should be a good representation of the breed – all aspects of the breed, not just one leg.

 Why write this booklet?
 Because not all breeders are equal and not all dogs are equal.
 Every dog should be the pick of the breed and the best dog in the world in someone’s eye!
 But that does not mean they should be bred.
 We all think our dog is the prettiest, the fastest, the greatest hunter … the best.
 That’s good but it is not a reason to breed.
-It may simply be a reason to breed that dogs parents again ? or maybe not even that depending on the overall quality of that litter.
+It may simply be a reason to breed that dogs parents again ? or maybe not even that depending on the overall result of that litter.

 So with this booklet I hope to give everyone a chance to make a better decision when they are selecting a puppy, a new family member, to spend it’s lifetime with them.